 News Editor Tristan Hunkin.
 Deputy Head of News: Emma Carton.
-Journalist: Rachel Yates.
+Journalist: Rachel Yates and Sarah Yeoman.
 If you have a news story for us call 01209 314314 or email Tristan:

 If you have a complaint about something you have heard on Pirate FM in the first instance you should contact our Programme Controller, Neil Caddy Tel: 01209 314400 or email email@example.com.